SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 For each location where watersamples are collected, 5 replicates are taken.
 The Niskin carrousel is soaked for 3 minutes on the water surface before going down.
 Each day, two negative field samples are collected by pooring the contect of one bottle drinking water and also open one water bottle in the morning and leave it open on deck near the fishing nets.
 In the evening the bottle we be closed and filtered.
 Ideally these negative control samples do not contain eDNA.
 The seawater samples are taken at one meter above the sea surface.
 It's important that the Niskin carrousel doesn't touch the seafloor!
 When collecting the water sample, use a clean pre-filter.
 Collect 5 replicates of 1,5 L. Water samples are stored at -20°C or in the fridge (then they need to be filtered the same day).
 On every location, take a picture of the 5 water bottles.
+It's very important that the bottles with your seawater sample are mixed well by inverting them several times before you start filtering.

 ### Preparation of the Masterflex pump